 Every night, at least 30,000 Canadians sleep on the streets, in an emergency shelter or in temporary accommodations.
 Thousands more live in precarious situations, at risk for homelessness.
 That is just not right!

-In Toronto, five Salvation Army shelters—Maxwell Meighen Centre, Hope Shelter, The Gateway, Florence Booth House and Evangeline Residence—offer an open door, welcome and support to people in crisis.
-Recently integrated as Toronto Housing and Homeless Supports, these shelters meet basic needs for food, shelter and clothing, as well as provide pastoral care, addictions counselling and housing help.
+In Toronto, six Salvation Army shelter and support services—Maxwell Meighen Centre, New Hope Leslieville, The Gateway, Florence Booth House, Evangeline Residence and Booth Supportive Services—offer an open door, welcome and support to people in crisis.
+Recently integrated as Toronto Housing and Homeless Supports, these locations meet basic needs for food, shelter and clothing, as well as provide pastoral care, addictions counselling, housing help and community follow-up support.

 Our unified vision for the work of Housing and Homeless Supports is summed up under the acronym H.O.M.E.: